- DIVISION: Magnoliophyta

 It looks like a flower, and (to an insect) it smells like a flower—but it's a trick!
 This plant's "pitchers" are actually specialized leaves that grow in a funnel shape.
 The lip of the pitcher releases secretions that attract its tiny prey.
 A "hood" extends over the top of the pitcher and prevents rainwater from filling it up and diluting the lethal brew inside.

 Pitcher plants are herbaceous perennials; they blossom in spring, then wither and go dormant in winter.
 They grow in clumps and can spread to several feet in diameter.
-Depending on species, pitchers can be 6 inches to more than 36 inches tall.
+Depending on the variety, pitchers can be 6 inches to more than 36 inches tall.

 Interested in growing your own carnivorous plant garden?
 You might want to start with an American pitcher plant.
 Experts say that they are among the easiest carnivorous plants to grow, but do your homework to see which nursery-propagated cultivars grow best in your area.